Luke Beatty joins Brandfolder as its new CEO

 Beatty left AOL at the end of last year.
 He told me he’s been relaxing and spending time with his family for the past six months, but he’s now ready to take on a new role.

-He emphasized that he’s taking the job at the invitation of Brandfolders’ outgoing CEO Steve Baker, who will become the company’s president — the idea is that Baker can focus on sales while Beatty can “do more operational stuff.”
+He emphasized that he’s taking the job at the invitation of Brandfolder’s outgoing CEO Steve Baker, who will become the company’s president — the idea is that Baker can focus on sales while Beatty can “do more operational stuff.”
 Beatty added that both investors and employees still see Baker as “the backbone of the company.”

 Beatty was actually one of the initial investors at Brandfolder, and he said that when it comes to managing brand assets, “every company now is starting to see that it needs to have more than email and Dropbox.”